gavinelliott/blog/src/content/blog/design-debt.md

 ---
 title: 'Design Debt'
-description: 'How to identify design debt, measure it and overcome it.'
+description: 'How to identify and manage design debt in large organisations.'
 pubDate: '2020-05-20'
 ---